Jeffrey Mogil

 Jeffrey S. Mogil, FCAHS, FRSC (born August 24, 1966) is a Canadian neuroscientist and the E.P.
-Taylor Professor of Pain Studies and Canada Research Chair in the Genetics of Pain (Tier I) at McGill University.
+Taylor Professor of Pain Studies and Distinguished James McGill Professor at McGill University.
 He is known for his work in the genetics of pain, for being among the first scientists to demonstrate sex differences in pain perception, and for identifying previously unknown factors and confounds that affect the integrity of contemporary pain research.
-He has an h-index of 90.
+He has an h-index of 100.

 Biography

 Jeffrey Mogil was born in Toronto, Ontario, Canada.
 He obtained his B.Sc.
 (Hons.) from the University of Toronto, and his Ph.D. from the University of California, Los Angeles in 1993.
-Following a postdoctoral fellowship at Oregon Health Sciences University, he obtained a faculty position at the University of Illinois at Urbana-Champaign from 1996-2001 before moving to McGill University in 2001 as Full Professor.
+Following a postdoctoral fellowship at Oregon Health Sciences University, he obtained a faculty position at the University of Illinois at Urbana-Champaign from 1996 to 2001 before moving to McGill University in 2001 as full professor.